3.2 UVIS Data Calibration Steps

 DQICORR

-reference file maintains a record of the x, y position and DQ value for all known bad pixels in each CCD chip for a given time period.
+reference file maintains a record of the pixel position (x,y) and the DQ values for all known bad pixels in each CCD chip for a given time period.

 3.2.4 Correct for Analog-to-Digital Conversion Errors